bartificer/programming-by-stealth/docs/pbs9.md

 ## The CSS `display` Property

 We have already encountered the concept of block-level tags and inline tags; and we have mentioned that there are a few tags that behave a little oddly.
-We’ve learned that headings and paragraphs are block-level tags, that emphasis is an inline tag, and that images are an example of a tag that behaves neither exactly like an inline tag or a block level tag.
+We’ve learned that headings and paragraphs are block-level tags, that emphasis is an inline tag, and that images are an example of a tag that behaves neither exactly like an inline tag or a block-level tag.

 That is a simplification that omits one important point – headings are block-level tags **by default**, and emphasis tags inline tags **by default**.
 Using the `display` CSS property, we can override these defaults.